MicrosoftDocs/power-platform/power-platform/guidance/coe/core-components.md

   - Type (scope, for each, Microsoft 365 users)
   - Operation (for connectors, such as Send Email and List Items)
   - Is trigger (yes/no)
-  - Flow Action Detail Metadata (stores things like host for Http calls)
+  - Flow Action Detail Metadata (for example, host for HTTP calls)

 - **PowerApps Connector** represents a standard or custom connector.
 The following information is available for each connector:
   - Connector ID